Chapter 4:

 “Erin?”
 I called out, not daring to take my eyes off the man.

 “I did it!” she proudly shouted back from atop the roof.
-I had ordered her to shove off the roof whoever I would switch places with, onto the streets below.
-The fall wasn’t high enough to kill them, but it would certainly incapacitate them.
+I had ordered her to shove the magician off the roof as soon as we switched places, onto the streets below.
+The fall wasn’t high enough to kill, but it would certainly incapacitate him.
 “I’m going to go restrain him, now!” she announced.
 Indeed, that was the follow-up to the plan.
-She was proving herself to be surprisingly dependable.
+She was remarkably dependable, though I suppose I shouldn't have been surprised, considering she was an experienced investigator.

-Satisfied, I began interrogating my own hostage.
+Satisfied, I interrogated my own hostage.
 “Who do you work for?”
 I demanded.

 “Nice try.
 You’re with the Triple H gang, aren’t you?”